Today is

 Home Safety Resources (08)

-Burglary and home invasions make the news and send a jolt of fear through us.
-And well they should.
-It is vital that you take every step possible to protect your home and your family from an unwanted intrusion.
-However, statistically a burglary is not the most likely disaster to befall your home or your family.
+Burglary and home invasions make the news and send a jolt of fear through us, as they well they should.
+Statistically, however, a burglary is not the most likely disaster to befall your home or your family.
 A natural disaster is.
-This site, run by The Institute for Business and Home Safety, has a wide range of articles on protecting your home and your loved ones from a plethora of natural disasters.
-There are articles on everything from earthquake, to flood, to tornadoes, to freezing weather, to hail, to hurricanes, wildfires, and more.
+This site, run by The Insurance Institute for Business and Home Safety, has a wide range of articles on protecting your home and your loved ones from a plethora of natural disasters.
+There are articles cover everything from earthquake, to flood, to tornadoes, to freezing weather, to hail, to hurricanes, wildfires, and more.
 In addition there are several helpful articles on building codes, business protection, public safety and much more.
 It's a dangerous world out there and it doesn't seem to be getting any safer on its own.
 It's up to each of us to do whatever we can to insure the safety of our loved ones and our property.
 The well-written and helpful articles on this site may help you do just that.

 Join in the Discussion About Barcodes and Security Gates